pyodide/pyodide-blog/content/posts/marimo.md

 **Deploy as an app, run as a script.**
-Every marimo notebook can served as an interactive read-only web app (with outputs concatenated and code hidden).
+Every marimo notebook can be served as an interactive read-only web app (with outputs concatenated and code hidden).
 Additionally, marimo notebooks can be run as scripts from the command line, with cells executed in a topologically sorted order.
 For example, here's a simple educational app: